CenterForTheBuiltEnvironment/ABC_toolbox/abc_model_excel_toolkit/README.md

 ## Overview
 This toolkit has Python code to convert Excel input to JSON input and code to run ABC model in Excel format.

-The current tool includes the following folder and files:
  - - `__init__.py`: Initialization file.
  - `abc_example.xlsm`: The Excel workbook has been developed to use the Advanced Berkeley Comfort (ABC) model within Excel.
 By entering measured values such as air temperature, relative humidity, and radiant temperature into the model, you can evaluate the thermal comfort of the environment.
  - `abc_excel_to_json.py`: Python code to convert Excel input to JSON input